timescale/timescaledb-toolkit/docs/time_weighted_average.md

     WHERE measure_id = 10
     GROUP BY date_trunc('day', ts)
 ), q as (
-    SELECT time_weight(tw) AS full_tw -- do a second level of aggregation to get the full time weighted average FROM t
+    SELECT rollup(tw) AS full_tw -- do a second level of aggregation to get the full time weighted average FROM t
 )
 SELECT